Distance sensing with Raspberry Pi and an HC-SR04 sensor

 Code discussion

 The calculate_distance_cm() function then calculates the distance in centimeters.
 Knowing that the speed of sound is 343 $m/s$ and the elapsed_time is in seconds, the distance is simply how long the sound pulse traveled back and forth between transmission and reception.
-Since the time in flight of the sonic pulses is back and forth, you still need the division by 2.
-The multiplication by 100 is then simply to convert the meters in centimeters.
+Since the time in flight of the ultrasonic pulses is back and forth, you still need the division by 2.
+The multiplication by 100 is then simply to convert the meters in centimeters, so:

 The practical measurement range for the HC-SR04 is about 2 cm to 400 cm.
 Distances below 2 cm fall within the sensor’s “blind zone” due to transducer ringing, and readings above 4 m often become unreliable as the reflected signal weakens.